DaoDuyThai/Tetris/README.md

 Please make sure to adhere to the code style and conventions used in the project.

-## Acknowledgements

-Project-name makes use of the following open-source libraries and APIs:

-- libraries 1
-- libraries 2
-- libraries 3
-- libraries 4
-- libraries 5

-Special thanks to the developers and contributors of these projects for their valuable work.

 ## License

-The project-name is licensed under the [MIT License.](https://choosealicense.com/licenses/mit/)
+The Tetris is licensed under the [MIT License.](https://choosealicense.com/licenses/mit/)

 ## Contact